wp-plugins/easy-testimonials/readme.txt

 4. This is the Random Testimonial Widget.

 == Changelog ==

+= 1.4.2 =
+* Fix: address mistargeted CSS in new theme.

 = 1.4.1 =
 * New Style Available: Clean Style.
 With the clean style, you'll get smooth looking avatars and a clean, clear layout for your testimonial text.
 Looks great with the TwentyThirteen theme!